AsheeshKumar34/Simple-Calculator/README.md

 # Simple-Calculator
-A simple, animated and colorful calculator
+A simple, animated and colorful calculator in C.

 It is basically a calculator which can perform basic functionalities.
 It can perform arithmetic, power, logarithmic, trigonometric functions that are most commonly used in our daily life.